WBHankins93/gcp-gke-gitops/README.md

 - **Observability:** Prometheus Operator, kube-state-metrics, example SLO/alert rules.
 - **Docs & Runbooks:** How to deploy, destroy, and reason about design choices.

-> This initial commit is **Step 1: skeleton + README**.
-Subsequent steps will add Terraform, CI, Argo, and monitoring incrementally.

 ## Repository Structure (evolving)